Mutually Unbiased Bases in Composite Dimensions -- A Review: Rigorous results: Composite dimensions

 Finding all biunimodular sequences, or solving the cyclic $d$-roots problem, corresponds to finding all vectors mutually unbiased to the standard and Fourier basis.
 Solutions are known for $d\leq14$ (see \citep{fuhr15} for a summary).
 There are 156 cyclic $6$-roots and 48 biunimodular sequences among them (see Sec.~\ref{sec:fourier_family} for details).
 The next non-prime-power dimension contains 34,940 cyclic 10-roots \citep{faugere02}.
 For prime $p$ there are ${2p-2 \choose p-1}$ cyclic $p$-roots, if counted with multiplicities \citep{haagerup08}.

 For $d$ divisible by a square, the number of cyclic $d$-roots is infinite \citep{backelin89}.
 The same statement is also true for biunimodular sequences \citep{bjorck+95}. \begin{thm} For $d$ divisible by a square, the number of biunimodular sequences (with leading entry 1) is infinite.
-Equivalently, the number of vectors MU to $\{\mathbb{I},F_{d}\}$ is infinite. \end{thm} Since all cyclic translations of a biunimodular sequence $x$ are orthogonal, one can construct a $d\times d$ circulant Hadamard matrix from $x,$ defined by the matrix elements $H_{jk}=x_{j-k}$ \citep{bjorck+95}. \begin{thm} A Hadamard matrix $H$ of order $d$ is circulant if and only if $H_{jk}=x_{j-k}$ for a biunimodular sequence $x=(x_{0},x_{1},\ldots,x_{d-1})$. \end{thm} This result imposes an interesting restriction on the type of basis mutually unbiased to the Fourier matrix \citep{bjorck+95}. \begin{cor} Any Hadamard matrix mutually unbiased to the pair $\{\mathbb{I},F_{d}\}$ is a circulant matrix. \end{cor} Combining Thms.~\ref{thm:biunimodular_square} and \ref{thm:circular-1} with Cor. \ref{thm:circular} implies that the space $\mathbb{C}^{d}$ supports infinitely many triples of MU bases containing both the Fourier matrix and a circulant Hadamard matrix if the dimension $d$ is divisible by a square.
+Equivalently, the number of vectors MU to $\{\mathbb{I},F_{d}\}$ is infinite. \end{thm} Since all cyclic translations of a biunimodular sequence $x$ are orthogonal, one can construct a $d\times d$ circulant Hadamard matrix from $x,$ defined by the matrix elements $H_{jk}=x_{j-k}$ \citep{bjorck+95}. \begin{thm} A Hadamard matrix $H$ of order $d$ is circulant if and only if $H_{jk}=x_{j-k}$ for a biunimodular sequence $x=(x_{0},x_{1},\ldots,x_{d-1})$. \end{thm} This result imposes an interesting restriction on the type of basis mutually unbiased to the Fourier matrix \citep{bjorck+95}. \begin{cor} Any Hadamard matrix whose columns are mutually unbiased to the pair $\{\mathbb{I},F_{d}\}$ is equivalent to a circulant Hadamard matrix. \end{cor} Here, equivalence is understood up to diagonal phase matrices and permutations of rows and columns, as defined in Appendix \ref{sec:Complex-Hadamard-matrices}.
+Combining Thms.~\ref{thm:biunimodular_square} and \ref{thm:circular-1} with Cor. \ref{thm:circular} implies that the space $\mathbb{C}^{d}$ supports infinitely many triples of MU bases containing both the Fourier matrix and a circulant Hadamard matrix if the dimension $d$ is divisible by a square.

 A more general type of biunimodular sequence $x$ can be considered by requiring both $x$ and $Ax$ to be unimodular, with the freedom to choose $A$ from the set of unitary matrices rather than the Fourier matrix \citep{fuhr15}.
 The existence of these sequences, for an arbitrary unitary $A$, is known indirectly from other results, e.g. \citep{biran04,cho04,idel15}. \begin{thm} For any unitary matrix $A$ of order $d$, there exists a sequence $x=(x_{0},x_{1},\ldots,x_{d-1})$ such that both x and $Ax$ are unimodular. \end{thm} If $A$ is a Hadamard matrix, a biunimodular sequence corresponds to a vector which is mutually unbiased to both the standard basis and $A$.
 Therefore, we have the following observation \citep{lisi11,korzekwa14,idel15,andersson17}. \begin{cor} There exists at least one vector mutually unbiased to any pair of MU bases in $\mathbb{C}^{d}$. \end{cor}